bralri/bralri/src/blog/how-i-made-build-a-vessel.md

 <br>

 <p>For users who are on mobile or are not able to view the downloaded .glb vessel models, I would like to add a button which takes a screenshot image of the current camera view and saves it.
-This is so that all users will have a record of their Build-A-Vessel creations regardless of which device they are on!</p>
+This is so that all users can have the option to save their Build-A-Vessel creations regardless of which device they are on!</p>

 <br>